KieranMcCool/RetroStation/README.md

 Mono.
 I'm currently using SharpDX as it's easier to work with than OpenTK and since neither will work on Mono under Linux it makes sense to use the easiest solution since 'm gaining nothing from using OpenTK.

+## Currently no remapping for controls (coming soon)

+As a result, here are the default controls for using a controller:
+* DPadUp - Move upward through the games list.
+* DPadDown - Move down through the games list.
+* Left Shoulder - Cycle through the Platform filter to the left.
+* Right Shoulder - Cycle through the Platform filter to the right.
+* A Button - Launch the selected game.
+* Start, Back/Select, LeftShoulder & Right Shoulder - Exits the running emulation (if one is running) and returns you to the program.

 ## When will you support Linux?